k-wouters/k-wouters/README.md

 ## About Me 🚀

-I'm a passionate University of Maryland Computer Science and Mechanical Engineering student with experience in web development, computer systems, OnShape (CAD), and object-oriented programming.
+I'm a passionate University of Maryland Computer Science and Mechanical Engineering student with experience in web development, computer systems, machine learning, AI, Computer-Aided Design, and object-oriented programming.
 I love challenging myself, learning new skills, and working with others to solve problems.

 ## My Skills 🧠